As an IRS technology provider, ID.me is here to help verify your identity.

 2. Verify on a video call

 After you sign in to your ID.me account, choose to verify your identity on a video call.
-To verify your identity on a video call:
+To verify on a video call:

-- When choosing how to verify your identity, select Video Chat Agent.
+- When choosing how to verify your identity, select Video Call.

 - Select Get Started, accept ID.me's consent to collect personally identifiable information, then select Continue.